Waqasii/TodoReact/README.md

 ### Editing a Task

-To edit a task, click on the task you want to edit.
+To edit a task, click on the edit task you want to edit.
 This will open an edit mode where you can modify the task text.
-Press the "Enter" key or click the "Save" button to save your changes.
+Press the "Enter" key or click the "+" button to save your changes.

 ### Deleting a Task

-To delete a task, hover over the task you want to delete and click the "X" button that appears.
+To delete a task, click on 'X' button.
 The task will be deleted from the list.

 ### Marking a Task as Completed

-To mark a task as completed, click the checkbox next to the task.
+To mark a task as completed, click the done sign next to the each task.
 The task will be crossed out to indicate that it is completed.

 ### Clearing Completed Tasks